Every UX team needs a user research repository.

 Tag all your recordings to help others understand the purpose behind the interview.

 For instance, if a user interview is a part of ‘Product usability research’, then adding tags like #usability-study #user-interview makes it easier for everyone to find the recording and get the context.
+You can also tag your highlights, but we'll talk more about it later.

 Edit the title of the meeting.
 When we interviewed users to learn more about how they organize Grain Workspace, we titled the interviews clearly to help others in the team find and review a specific recording.